melissasedgwick/bookmark-manager/README.md

 As a user
 So I can easily locate bookmarks
 I want to be able to see titles for the URLs

+As a user
+So I can only save real URLs
+I want to have my URLs validated before submitting
 ```

 ## How to Use ##